(This document should be considered tentative.)

-The university will provide Java, C++, Python, Visual Basic, and QBasic.
+The university will provide Java, C++, Python, Visual Basic.
 Competitors may use their own programming environments or languages, which should be brought and installed on the day of the contest.
 Due to security mechanisms installed on University computers, any tools to be installed on our machines must be cleared with the contest director no later than 30 March.
 Competitor-installed programming tools must be deleted at the end of the contest.

 Assistance will be available for the operation of the hardware and the use of the programming environment.